 Teams, SharePoint, OneDrive and Office Online are the only applications provided as part of the enablement process in response to COVID-19.
 Should Local Administrators wish to provide access to further O365 applications, they will need to onboard existing, or newly procured O365 licenses through the standard process outlined here.

 SharePoint, OneDrive and Office Online have been enabled for users in order to facilitate the use of collaborative features in Teams.
 It is recommended that these applications are used in accordance with local Information Governance and Clinical Safety guidelines.
 SharePoint Sites and Teams Groups can only be setup and managed by Local Administrators.

 There will be no impact to data management currently in use via Teams.

-Yes, if you are a team owner you can add NHSmail users from any CCG in England into a Team.
+Yes, if you are a team owner you can add NHSmail users from any ICB into a Team.

 Live Events is now ready for use across the NHSmail platform and supports managed ‘town hall’ events for between 250 to 10,000 participants.